-The NIDD does not record the exact number of hours of home help and home support used but it does have an intensity measure in the form of number of days per week used.
+The NIDD does not record the exact number of hours of home help and home support used, but it does have an intensity measure in the form of number of days per week used.
 It is planned that a greater level of detail will be captured in the new NASS system.
-The HSE KPIs categorise users into six groups by their intensity of use per week25 (e.g. between one and five hours per week to more than 60 hours per week) and also report the total number of hours per year for all users (1,391,621).
-To apply an age and sex profile to the KPI figures the data on days reported in the NIDD are also grouped into six levels of intensity mirroring the KPIs.
-This method generates an age and sex profile for differing levels of home support users from low level users to high level users.
+The HSE KPIs categorise users into six groups by their intensity of use per week (for example, between one and five hours per week to more than 60 hours per week) and also report the total number of hours per year for all users (1,391,621).29 To apply an age and sex profile to the KPI figures, the data on days reported in the NIDD are also grouped into six levels of intensity, mirroring the KPIs.
+This method generates an age and sex profile for differing levels of home support users, from low-level users to high-level users.
 Once the number of users in each category has been established, the age and sex profile can be applied to the total number of hours reported by the KPIs to give an estimate of the total number of hours used by age and sex (Figure 26).

-The KPIs report 4,116 users but only records hours for 3,348.
+The KPIs report 4,116 users but record hours for only 3,348.
 The data on number of users by hours used are not currently validated.

-FIGURE 26 KPI: Hours of Home Help or Home Support Services and Rate per 1,000 Population by NIDD Age and Sex Profile, 2017
+FIGURE 26 KPI: Hours of home help or home support services by NIDD age and sex profile, 2017